31 October 2020

 With another confinement looming it's time to preheat the oven.

-Above and Below: French popovers: smaller, detached, more self-assured
+Above and Below: French popovers - smaller, detached, more self-assured

 Above: homemade whole wheat popovers w/hints of nutmeg